ashish1900/pgmanager/README.md

 - **Payment Verification** – Pending payment verification requests
 - **Notices** – Active notices shared with guests
 - **Help & Support** – Support requests raised
+Each card is clickable, and its detailed functionality is explained in the sections below.

 ---